Marcus Licinius Crassus: Family and background

-Marcus Licinius Crassus was a member of the gens Licinia, an old and highly respected plebeian family in Rome.
+Marcus Licinius Crassus was a member of the gens Licinia, an old and highly respected plebeian family.
 He was the second of three sons born to the eminent senator and vir triumphalis Publius Licinius Crassus (consul 95 BC, censor 89 BC).
 This line was not descended from the wealthy Crassi Divites, although often assumed to be.
 The eldest brother, Publius (born c.
 116 BC), died shortly before the Italic War, and Crassus' father and younger brother were either slain or took their own lives in Rome, in winter 87–86 BC, when being hunted down by the supporters of Gaius Marius, following their victory in the Bellum Octavianum.
 Crassus had the unusual distinction of marrying his wife Tertulla after she had been widowed by his brother.

-There were three main branches of the house of the Licinii Crassi in the 2nd and 1st centuries BC, and many mistakes in identifications and lines have arisen owing to the uniformity of Roman nomenclature, erroneous modern suppositions, and the unevenness of information across the generations.
+There were three main branches of the house of the Licinii Crassi in the 2nd and 1st centuries BC, and many mistakes in identifications and lines have arisen owing to the uniformity of Roman nomenclature, erroneous modern suppositions and the unevenness of information across the generations.
 In addition, the Dives cognomen of the Crassi Divites means rich or wealthy, and since Marcus Crassus, the subject here, was renowned for his enormous wealth, this has contributed to hasty assumptions that his family belonged to the Divites.
-But no ancient source accords him or his father the Dives cognomen; Plutarch says his great wealth was acquired rather than inherited, and that he was raised in modest circumstances.
+But no ancient source accords Crassus or his father the Dives cognomen; Plutarch says his great wealth was acquired rather than inherited, and that he was raised in modest circumstances.

 Crassus' grandfather of the same name, Marcus Licinius Crassus (praetor c.
 126 BC), was facetiously given the Greek nickname Agelastus (the unlaughing or grim) by his contemporary Gaius Lucilius, the inventor of Roman satire, who asserted that he smiled once in his whole life.
 This grandfather was son of Publius Licinius Crassus.
 The latter's brother, Gaius Licinius Crassus (consul 168 BC), produced the third line of Licinii Crassi of the period, the most famous of whom was Lucius Licinius Crassus, the greatest Roman orator before Cicero and the latter's childhood hero and model.
 Marcus Crassus was also a talented orator and one of the most energetic and active advocates of his time.